t-neumann/t-neumann.github.io/_posts/2019-03-01-AWS-pipeline.md

 }
 ```

-One step left now to run our pipeline on AWS - we need to define the jobs we are actually running in our job queues.
+Finally, we are ready to testdrive our Nextflow pipeline on our AWS job queue!

 ## Step 6: Running jobs with AWS Batch